Coomman/ITMO-HW/README.md

-# My HW from ITMO University
+# My HW in ITMO University